metral/pulumihome/Hackathon-Ideas.md

 - [ ] Remove now dead code referencing PPCs
 - [ ] Simple implementation of an "import from terraform" service using https://github.com/pulumi/tf2pulumi
 - [ ] A set of Babel extensions that restrict JS to a pure, hermitic, control-flow-less subset.
 For the crowd that like HCL because it's "not programming".
 Advantage: you can just flip a switch and turn on "real" JS at any time!
+- [ ] A converter from a set of Swagger API definitions to a Pulumi provider

 ## Past Projects
 - [Twilio Typescript Component](https://github.com/pulumi/examples/tree/master/twilio-ts-component)